Punic language: Legacy

 The idea that Punic was the origin of Maltese was first raised in 1565.
 Modern linguistics has proved that Maltese is in fact derived from Arabic, probably Siculo-Arabic specifically, with a large number of loanwords from Italian.
 However, Punic was indeed spoken on the island of Malta at some point in its history, as evidenced by both the Cippi of Melqart, which is integral to the decipherment of Punic after its extinction, and other inscriptions that were found on the islands.
 Punic itself, being Canaanite, was more similar to Modern Hebrew than to Arabic.

 Today there are a number of common Berber roots that descend from Punic, including the word for "learn" (*almid, *yulmad; compare Hebrew למד).

 Description

 Punic is known from inscriptions (most of them religious formulae) and personal name evidence.
 The play Poenulus by Plautus contains a few lines of vernacular Punic which have been subject to some research because unlike inscriptions, they largely preserve the vowels.

 Like its Phoenician parent, Punic was written from right to left, in horizontal lines, without vowels.

 Phonology

+Consonants

 Punic has 22 consonants.
 Details of their pronunciation can be reconstructed from Punic and Neo-Punic texts written in Latin or Greek characters (inscriptions, and parts of Plautus's comedy Poenulus, 'The Little Punic').